 A backlink is a link from another website.
 The backlink anchor text is the anchor text used by other websites linking to your website.
 The anchor text of these backlinks help search engines determine the most relevant keywords a web page should rank for.

-One-Way Achor Text Backlinks
+One-Way Anchor Text Backlinks

-If website A links to website B with an anchor text backlink and website B does not link back to website A, then you have an one-way anchor text backlink.
-One-way anchor text backlinks are sought out by SEOs because PageRank juice flows one one domain to another.
+If website A links to website B with an anchor text backlink and website B does not link back to website A, then you have a one-way anchor text backlink.
+One-way anchor text backlinks are sought out by SEOs because PageRank juice flows from one domain to another.
 It is believed that the more one-way anchor text backlinks a web page has from websites with high PageRank, the better they will rank on search engines.